 How to Manage A Chiropractic Office Budget & Practice Finances

 You became a chiropractor to help patients, but successfully managing your chiropractic income determines your ability to thrive in your practice.
-It may not prove your favorite part of the job but managing your income is a crucial part of your business.
+It may never become your favorite part of the job, but managing your income is a crucial part of your business.
 Here’s Finance 101 for Chiropractors.

 Getting Started with a Loan

 Many small businesses require financing to get started, and chiropractors are no exception.
 Here are some ideas for getting the financial backing you need:

 - Apply for a loan at the institution where you have your business checking account.

 - Seek out companies offering practice loans, since these institutions will understand your business.
 Expect practice financing to offer up to 15-year terms, and for real estate financing, terms up to 30 years.